By: Susan Dugdale | Last updated: 12-15-2021

 Elizabeth and I in our *‘show’ dresses.
 Hers was white with red spots.
 When it rained the dye ran red down her bare legs.
 She cried but later won a kewpie doll on a stick which brought back a smile.

-Elizabeth and I playing music.
+Elizabeth and I playing music in the lounge.
 She on the piano and me on the violin.

 Bach's Minuet in G getting faster and faster until the notes slid into each other and our Mother shouted for peace.

-Elizabeth trying to teach me to do a handstand and I kept falling over.
+Elizabeth trying to teach me to do a handstand and me falling over, repeatedly.

 Elizabeth: a tumult of passions, sensitivities, hopes, fears and abilities.